Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I didn't see that coming, did you?

-On the 10th of March 1948, he was at the time the longest living gorilla in captivity anywhere in the world,
+he was at the time the longest living gorilla in captivity anywhere in the world,

-being, they thought, about 20 years old.
+being they thought, about 20 years old.

 Wow.

-His death also led to better care of apes in captivity,
+His death also led to better care of apes in captivity

-when it was realised
+when it was realised guerrillas were susceptible to human diseases like tuberculosis.

-gorillas were susceptible to human diseases like tuberculosis.
-A user with the first name
+A user with the first name Deborah commented this.

 Our research knows no bounds.
-We'll-

 We will dive into the comments section.

-I will refer to Debra.
+I will refer to Deborah.

 I thought when he was referring to Wikipedia before,